Contact Us | Search

 3. What impact will future climate have on river flow, dam operations, hydropower, and fish habitats?

-This project should contribute to developing the capacity of individuals and institutions to optimize hydropower production and the fish harvest.
-The researchers involved will generate very high-resolution climate data by downscaling multiple regional climate models (RCMs) from the Coupled Model Intercomparision Project 5 (CMIP5).
-Using this integrated modeling tool, the team will assess the impacts of climate change and hydropower operations on river flows, flood pulse, and energy and fish production, plus build an understanding of the key trade-offs.
-They will use a multiple optimization method (control theory) to develop decision scenarios to optimize hydropower production and fish harvest under future climate scenarios, leading to recommendations for government policymakers nationally and regionally.
+This project contributed to developing the capacity of individuals and institutions to optimize hydropower production and the fish harvest.
+The researchers involved generated very high-resolution climate data by downscaling multiple regional climate models (RCMs) from the Coupled Model Intercomparision Project 5 (CMIP5).
+Using this integrated modeling tool, the team assessed the impacts of climate change and hydropower operations on river flows, flood pulse, and energy and fish production, plus built an understanding of the key trade-offs.
+They used a multiple optimization method (control theory) to develop decision scenarios to optimize hydropower production and fish harvest under future climate scenarios, leading to recommendations for government policymakers nationally and regionally.
 A multi-modeling approach, integrated with education and capacity building, can reduce decision making uncertainties under climate change scenarios and risks associated with energy and food security in the LMB region.

 6-436 Kick-off Meeting 26-436 Dai Fisheries Visit